 A Bread Baker’s Dream

-You know the loaves: those impossibly voluminous, crusty, shiny, sourdoughs that rack up all the Instagram love.
-If you’ve attempted a bread like this at home and wound up disappointed, you’re not alone, and it’s not your fault.
+You know the loaves.
+The impossibly voluminous, crusty, shiny sourdoughs that rack up all of the Instagram love.
+If you’ve attempted to bake bread like this at home and wound up disappointed, you’re not alone, and it’s not your fault.

 Artisan bakers use specialized steam injection ovens to achieve those results.
-Steam is critical for this type of baking: it provides heat to the bread fast so the loaf gets maximum oven spring (the period of growth at the start of baking, before the crust has set).
-Steam also slows the crust from setting too early, and contributes to the shiny, crispy qualities of the outer crust that artisan bakers prize so highly.
+Steam is critical for this type of baking; it provides heat to the bread quickly so that the loaf gets maximum oven spring (the period of growth at the start of baking before the crust has set).
+Steam also slows the crust from setting too early and contributes to the shiny, crispy qualities of the outer crust that artisan bakers prize so highly.

-Unfortunately, home bakers have had to resort to clever (often dangerous) hacks in pursuit of those same results.
-Raise your hand if you’ve ever thrown a fistful of ice cubes into a hot oven, had a spray bottle water fight with your oven walls, or played Indiana Jones trying to get your unbaked mound of dough into a scalding hot dutch oven in one, swift movement?
+Unfortunately, home bakers have historically had to resort to clever (and often dangerous) hacks in pursuit of those same results.
+Raise your hand if you’ve ever thrown a fistful of ice cubes into a hot oven, had a spray bottle water fight with your oven walls, or played Indiana Jones trying to get your unbaked mound of dough into a scalding hot dutch oven in one, swift movement.

 Say goodbye to all that nonsense.